sovrn/rtb_latency/readme.md

 # latency_check.py

 A simple tool to check the average latency between hosts with HTTP or ICMP and send the results to Graphite.
-It was created to serve as an alternative to Smokeping.
+It was created to serve as an alternative to SmokePing.

 ## System requirements